MicrosoftDocs/power-automate-docs/articles/dataverse/connect-to-other-environments.md

 - [Upload a file or image](/power-automate/dataverse/upload-download-file)
 - [Download a file or image](/power-automate/dataverse/upload-download-file)

-The actions to [Search rows](/power-automate/dataverse/search) and [Perform a changeset request](/power-automate/dataverse/change-set) don't have preview actions with the Environment parameter yet.
+The actions to [search rows](/power-automate/dataverse/search) and [perform a changeset request](/power-automate/dataverse/change-set) don't have preview actions with the Environment parameter yet.

 The following triggers support connecting to other environments but haven't been released yet: